SamanFekri/QouteOfDay/README.md

-### 📅 Monday, 05 August, 2024
+### 📅 Tuesday, 06 August, 2024
 ------
 ### Events
 ------
 Certainly!
-Here are some notable events in the USA that have occurred on August 5th:
+Here are some notable events that occur or have occurred in the USA on August 6:

-- **1962**:
-  - **Death of Marilyn Monroe**: The iconic actress and cultural icon Marilyn Monroe was found dead at her home in Los Angeles, California, under circumstances that led to her death being ruled as a probable suicide due to barbiturate overdose.

-- **1981**:
-  - **PATCO Strike**: President Ronald Reagan fired over 11,000 striking air
+- **National Fresh Breath Day**: A day dedicated to the importance of oral hygiene and fresh breath.

+- **Anniversary of the Atomic Bombing of Hiroshima**: While not exclusive to the USA, this is a significant historical event commemorated worldwide and particularly remembered in the United States for its role in ending World War II.

+- **President George W. Bush receives Presidential Daily Briefing titled
 ### Positive Qoute
 ------
-"Embrace the journey, not just the destination! 🌟🚀✨ Every step you take matters! 💪😊"
+"🌟 Embrace the journey, for every step brings you closer to your dreams. 🚀✨"